steroin/ShapeSelector/README.md

 # ShapeSelector
-Simple application that allows to select any shape on a raster graphic.
+Simple WPF application that allows to select any shape on a raster graphic.